philsegeler/OxygenEngine2/README.md

 Added several more .csl example files as a test for the renderer and parser/interpreter.

-Next task: Proper build system (meson) integration with unit tests.
+~~Next task: Proper build system (meson) integration with unit tests.~~

+2020/11/01:

+Added meson build system support, it was much easier than i thought.
+It took 30 mins.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.

 - ~~Proper cleanup of code from 2016. (mostly working, but muh legacy cruft + renaming of files and classes) (IN PROGRESS, 2020/10/15: only renderer + API missing)~~ (DONE)
-- Rewrite of the build system to use [Meson](https://mesonbuild.com/).
+- ~~Rewrite of the build system to use [Meson](https://mesonbuild.com/).~~ (DONE: Easier than i thought)
 - Get cross compilation done at least for Windows (and in the future Android\iOS\MacOS as well).
 - ~~Removal of outdated 'glew' dependency ([Glad](https://glad.dav1d.de/) should replace it, which is only a few auto-generated headers for OpenGL and not an external library).~~ (DONE)
 - ~~Fix the blender plugin and update it for blender 2.8+.~~ (DONE)